starship/starship/docs/config/README.md

 - The current directory contains a `glide.yaml` file
 - The current directory contains a `Gopkg.yml` file
 - The current directory contains a `Gopkg.lock` file
+- The current directory contains a `.go-version` file
 - The current directory contains a `Godeps` directory
 - The current directory contains a file with the `.go` extension